BlueImp78/FZero-Practice-Hack/README.md

 # FZero-Practice-Hack
-A practice romhack for F-Zero
+A practice romhack for F-Zero.

 Features in-game input display, lap time tracking and every course available to play in Practice Mode.

 ## How to patch